Getting to Know the Different Types of Automation

 How Do I Decide Which Automation Types is Best for My Application?

 Selection of an automation system will depend upon the working environment of the facility, as well as the expected outcome of the automation.
 You will need to consider whether you are seeking a technology that can be used in a hazardous environment and, therefore, cannot risk electrical sparks or whether you are producing products where contamination might be an issue so leaking fluids would be a concern.
 Other factors to consider are the permissible size of the system, the desired speed and the amount of force, precision and accuracy that are required to complete the desired tasks.
-For more information on selecting an appropriate automation technology, please contact a representative at John Henry Foster.
+For more information on selecting an appropriate automation technology, please contact a representative at JHFOSTER.